Where Art Meets Nature

 *Example_The Okpo Hotel and Resort 2022 : The existing shipyard culture inspired the design language and reused material on the parking lot structure and landscape element design.
 This created a strong visual identity and sustainable elements, giving a long-lasting impression to visitors and an eco-friendly design.

-Our primary interest is to create a genuinely designed product while respecting the environmental aspect of the space for communities healing their day-to-day life.
+Our primary interest is to create a genuinely designed product while respecting the space's environmental impact on communities as they heal their day-to-day lives.

-Walter Ryu, ASLA, RLA, is an award-winning registered Korean American landscape artist / architect with 30 years of professional experience in design and project management with a strong design ability and construction knowledge with a background in landscape architecture, urban design, planning and civil engineering.
+Walter Ryu, ASLA, RLA, is an award-winning registered Korean American landscape architect with 32 years of professional experience in design and project management, strong expertise in design and construction, and a background in landscape architecture, urban design, planning, and civil engineering.

-After completing his study under James Corner (New York Highline project designer) at the University of Pennsylvania in 1994 with a Master’s degree, he was fortunate to collaborate with many notable landscape architects such as Michael Vergason and Mr. James van Sweden of FASLA from Oehme, van Sweden and Associates, in Washington, D.C.
-At Oehme, van Sweden, he worked on major design projects such as the Chicago Botanic Garden in Illinois and the World War II Memorial in Washington, D.C.
+After completing his study under James Corner (New York Highline project designer and 2023 ASLA Design Medal recipient) at the University of Pennsylvania in 1994 with a Master’s degree, he was fortunate to collaborate with many notable landscape architects, such as Michael Vergason and the late Mr. James van Sweden from Oehme, van Sweden and Associates, in Washington, D.C.
+At Oehme, van Sweden, he worked on major design projects, including the Chicago Botanic Garden in Illinois and the World War II Memorial in Washington, D.C.
+His mentor, James van Sweden, received the ASLA Design Medal, the highest individual honor from the American Society of Landscape Architects (ASLA), in 2010.

-Before transitioning to Asia for continued design experiences and further career growth in landscape architecture in 2008, he ran his own firm for six and a half years in Virginia, designing many high-end luxury residential landscapes while enhancing a skill set in the area of design details and project management.
-He won two awards from tri-state contractors association for the residential design build categories.
+Before transitioning to Asia in 2008 to pursue continued design experience and further career growth in landscape architecture, he ran his own firm in Virginia for six and a half years, designing many high-end luxury residential landscapes while enhancing his skill set in design details and project management.
+He won two awards from the Tri-State Contractors Association for the residential design-build categories.
 It was a remarkable achievement for the minority firm to compete with larger firms in two years.

 The E Land Group, one of the largest retail giants in Korea, scouted him to design and build *the Kensington Saipan Hotel and Resort in 2015.
-He was stationed in Saipan almost a year while studying tropical plants and performed design and construction task himself with the collaboration with site team to deliver three water features and planting successfully.
+He was stationed in Saipan for almost a year while studying tropical plants, and he performed design and construction tasks himself, in collaboration with the site team, to successfully deliver three water features and plantings.

-He joined Heerim architects and planners to help their LA team as a Head of LA Design in Seoul, Korea.
-He was able to win international competitions such as KBS future broadcasting office, Korean embassy in Australia.
+He joined Heerim Architects and Planners to support their LA team as Head of LA Design in Seoul, Korea.
+He won international competitions, including the KBS Future Broadcasting Officeand the Korean Embassy in Australia.

-Having briefly collaborated with ASPECT Studios in Shanghai, he decided to further explore opportunities with a larger scale public works and mixed-use commercial projects.
+Having briefly collaborated with ASPECT Studios in Shanghai, he decided to further explore opportunities in larger-scale public works and mixed-use commercial projects.
 He collaborated with AOYA L&A, the largest landscape architecture firm in China, as a design director at its headquarters in Shenzen before the outbreak of COVID-19.

-*The Kensington Saipan Hotel project was published on the July issue of Landscape Architect and Specifier News magazine, 2021 for Hotel and Resort special issue.
+*The Kensington Saipan Hotel project was published in the July issue of Landscape Architect and Specifier News magazine, 2021, for the Hotel and Resort special issue.

 Walter Ryu Studio delivers creative, innovative Land Art and Landscape Architecture solutions in the Atlanta, Houston, and Miami metro areas, as well as other suburban communities in Georgia, Texas, Florida, Virginia, and Maryland.

-• RESIDENTIAL DESIGN BUILD MERIT AWARD (WASHINGTON D.C.
-MARYLAND, VIRGINIA)
+• RESIDENTIAL LANDSCAPE DESIGN BUILD MERIT AWARD (WASHINGTON D.C.
+MARYLAND, VIRGINIA ,USA)

 *Walter is from Oheme, van Sweden, and Associates, Inc., which won the American Society of Landscape Architects Firm of the Year Award 2015.